 \subsection{Soft Determinacy}

 Consider an explanation $E$ of an $R$-model $M$ on a database $D$.
-Intuitively, $E$ ``sufficiently determines'' $M$ if $M$ behaves similarly even if $D$ changes, as long as the result of $E$ is not affected by this change.
-Ideally, for any two databases that agree on the explanation views in $E$, the output of model $M$ should be identical.
+Intuitively, $E$ ``sufficiently determines'' $M$ if $M$ behaves similarly when $D$ changes, as long as the result of $E$ is not affected by this change.
+Ideally, for any two databases that agree on the explanation views in $E$, the output of $M$ should be identical.
 Viewing $M$ as a query, this strict sufficiency notion is precisely \e{determinacy}, as described in \Cref{par:determinacy}.
-To capture the imperfect nature of explanations more effectively, we relax the notion of determinacy in two dimensions.
+To capture the imperfect nature of explanations , we relax the notion of determinacy in two dimensions.
 First, we do not require exact determinacy; instead, we account for \e{approximate agreement} by quantifying the distance between model predictions before and after the change (see \cref{Fig_intro}).
-Second, we move away from deterministic determinacy by providing a probabilistic adaptation.
+Second, we move away from deterministic determinacy via a probabilistic adaptation.
 For that, we require determinacy \e{in expectation}, using our original database $D$ as reference and assuming a probability distribution of \e{contingency databases}.
-Applying the two relaxations leads to an approximate probabilistic notion of determinacy, namely \e{soft determinacy}.
+The two relaxations lead to an approximate probabilistic notion of determinacy, namely \e{soft determinacy}.